-Take control of the crawling and indexing process of your website by communicate your preferences to search engines.
+Take control of the crawling and indexing process of your website by communicating your preferences to search engines.

 This helps them to understand what parts of your website to focus on, and what parts to ignore.
 There’s a lot of methods to do this, so when to use which method?